wassimnassour/wassim-portfolio/content/posts/first-Post/index.md

   - dev
 ---

-Hi my friend thank you for beign here, so as you know I'm self-taught so I learn all technologies by myself so I will tell you how to learn and grow faster and some mistakes I had done in my journey of learning also some best Resources and if you can't afford the price of this courses just get in touch with me I will help you.
+Hi my friend, thank you for being here.
+As you may know I am self-taugh, I had learned all the technologies by myself.
+In this article I will tell you how to learn and grow faster and I will show you some mistakes that I have done in my journey of learning I am going to show you also some best resources you can use, if you can't afford the price of this courses just contact me and i will help you.

 # Things you should learn